-People can often experience aches and pains without any apparent cause, or be more susceptible to the coughs and cold bugs that always seem to be going around – particularly early on in an academic year: the notorious ‘freshers’ flu’!
-Physical symptoms associated with anxiety are perhaps more well-known, such as stomach disturbance, such as flatulence, diarrhoea, constipation, or frequently urinating.
-Additionally, being aware of our heart beating, feeling nauseous and sweaty are often reported.
+People can often experience aches and pains without any apparent cause, or be more susceptible to the coughs and cold bugs that always seem to be going around – particularly early on in an academic year: the notorious freshers’ flu!
+Physical symptoms associated with anxiety are perhaps more well-known, such as flatulence, diarrhoea, constipation, or frequent urination.
+Additionally, being aware of chest discomfort, feeling nauseous and sweating are also often reported.

 It is also important to acknowledge, however, that simply because there isn’t a physical explanation for a physical symptom, that doesn’t make it any less real or important.
 If you feel nauseous because of anxiety, the feeling of nausea is just as real as if it were, say, a gastric infection – nausea is nausea, whatever the cause.

 Daily habits to do with sleep, eating, exercise, alcohol- and drug-consumption, relaxation and socialising do not operate in isolation – eating and exercise can affect sleep patterns, and sleep patterns can in turn affect motivation for exercise or socialising, for example.